catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 Data problems come in many different forms, and how you respond to them will depend on the source of the problem and what kind of impact it will have on the kinds of modeling and analysis you want to do.

 * Problems introduced by the respondent - typos and other data entry errors - These can be fixed if they're simple, or can be a reason to exclude certain rows if correct values can't be reconstructed.
-* Problems introduced by the data aggregator - disagreement between documentation you received and the actual forms filled out by respondents; a bad choice of data format that doesn't preserve relationships within the data - These can sometimes be "fixed" by working out logically what the definition of a column should actually be, but sometimes
+* Problems introduced by the data aggregator - disagreement between documentation you received and the actual forms filled out by respondents; a bad choice of data format that doesn't preserve relationships within the data - These can sometimes be "fixed" by working out logically what the definition of a column should actually be, but sometimes TODO
 * "Problems" introduced by external forces - natural disasters, policy change - These may be retained or excluded depending on your exact area of research.
 * Problems we created for ourselves - We'll talk about this later.